curioustorvald/Terrarum-sans-bitmap/README.md

 - To display Bulgarian/Serbian variants, you need special Control Characters.
 (GameFontBase.charsetOverrideBulgarian -- U+FFFC1; GameFontBase.charsetOverrideSerbian -- U+FFFC2)
 - All Han characters are in Chinese variant, no other variants are to be supported as most Chinese, Japanese and Korean can understand other's variant and to be honest, we don't bother anyway.
 - Indian script in general is not perfect: this font will never do the proper ligatures (I can't draw all the 1 224 possible combinations).
 Hopefully it's still be able to understand without them.
+- Slick2d versions are now unsupported.
+I couldn't extend myself to work on both versions, but I'm still welcome to merge your pull requests.

 ### Design Goals